nutsdb/nutsdb/README.md

 So i tried to build a kv store by myself, i wanted to find a simple store engine model as reference.
 Finally i found the bitcask model.
 It is very simple and easy to implement.
 Howerver it has its limition,like range or prefix queries are not effcient.
 For example, you can not easily scan over all keys between user000000 and user999999, you had to look up each key individully in the hashmap.

 In order to break the limition, i tried to optimize them.
-I tried to use B+ tree replace of hashmap and use mmap to optimize write performance.
 Finally i did it and named `NutsDB`.
 NutsDB offers a high read/write performance and supports transactions.
 And it still has a lot of room for optimization.
 Welcome [contributions to NutsDB](https://github.com/xujiajun/nutsdb#contributing).

 ## Table of Contents